10 tips to liven up standardized work

-Our employees are responsible for the team’s success and management is responsible for its failures; it is important to optimize so you can do a better job tomorrow.
+Our employees are responsible for the team’s success, and management is accountable for its failures; it is essential to optimize so you can do a better job tomorrow.
 In operations, we use standardized work, among other things, to always go further.

-Here are 9 tips from Benoit Chouinard on how to standardize your workplace.
+Here are nine tips from Benoit Chouinard on how to standardize your workplace.

 There is nothing better than a well-organized space and a free mind to get a good job done.
 And this is true for all services.

-In order to always improve, one should always question themselves.
+To always improve, one should ever question themselves.
 To that effect, your employees are your best allies.
 Involve them in the improvement of your work methods and discuss it with them!

 You can follow these steps:

 - Break down work into steps and number them